masari-project/Masari-Marketing/Tutorials/Web-Wallet/Masari_Engagement_Webwallet_Instructions.md

 ![mnemonic phrase](https://raw.githubusercontent.com/JeuTheIdit/Masari-Marketing/master/Tutorials/Web-Wallet/Images/mnemonic%20seed.PNG)

 Make sure to keep a copy (or multiple copies) at all times in a secure place, as your wallet cannot be recovered if you lose it.
-Also never share this information with anyone except trusted parties.
+Also, never share this information with anyone except trusted parties.
 If you understand these risks, click 'I Understand.
 Continue.'.

 ![understand](https://raw.githubusercontent.com/JeuTheIdit/Masari-Marketing/master/Tutorials/Web-Wallet/Images/understand.PNG)